home-assistant-tutorials/07.toggle-card-to-hacs/README.md

     "name": "Simple Toggle Card",
     "render_readme": true,
     "filename": "card.js"
+    "content_in_root": true
   }
 ```

 The `name` is the minimal requirement of HACS.
 It is displayed in the frontend.
-`render_readme` HACS to render the README.md file instead of info.md.
+`render_readme` tells HACS to render the README.md file instead of info.md.
 `filename` is the name of the cards file we want to ship.

+`content_in_root` informs HACS not to expect a `dist/` directory.
+If you run a toolchain to generate from a `src/` directory you will
+likely use a `dist/` directory which is the default location.

 ### README.md